juxt/site/docs/src/pages/index.md

 APIs served from Site are good web citizens.
 They implement HTTP method semantics properly, with support for content negotiation, conditional requests, range requests and authentication.

-## Graphql
+## GraphQL

 All that is needed to create a fully functioning GraphQL server is to create a schema.
-A single graphQL compliant schema file provides Site with all the data it needs to expose a GraphQL endpoint, transct or query data with XTDB and validate the incoming and outgoing data.
+A single GraphQL compliant schema file provides Site with all the data it needs to expose a GraphQL endpoint, transct or query data with XTDB and validate the incoming and outgoing data.